RachelSa/regenerating-dinosaurs/README.md

 3. Test the rake task locally by running the command `rake restore_dinos`, replacing `restore_dinos` with your task's name.

 ### Pushing to Github and Deploying to Heroku
 1. Add, commit, and push the code to Github.
-Code is deployed to Heroku through Github, so the master branch on Github must have created rake file and tasks.
+Code is deployed to Heroku through Github, so the master branch on Github must have the created rake file and tasks.

 2. If your app is already deployed to Heroku, simply run the command ```git push heroku master``` and skip to [Testing and Scheduling the Rake Task](https://github.com/RachelSa/regenerating-dinosaurs#testing-and-scheduling-the-rake-task).